nltp-ashes/Western-Goods/README.md

 ### KNOWN ISSUES

+- Hands mesh might collide with rangefinder when aiming in;
 - Stutters may occur when the game spawns in new NPCs;

 **Note :** If you have issues, check the list of common issues (and their associated solutions) on [page 5 of the comments](https://www.moddb.com/mods/stalker-anomaly/addons/western-goods/page/5#8515571).